2567910/tmm/README.md

 (env)$ python manage.py runserver
 ```

-You should be able use the created superuser credentials to log in to the admin.
+You should be able to use the created superuser credentials to log in to the admin.

+Disclaimer: This project includes an example dockerfile for Production.
+But you should configure it to your own needs.

 <br />